 This is acknowledged in the Home Office guidance on conducting asylum interviews which states that in exceptional cases, ‘you may cancel or suspend the interview if the claimant is clearly unable to cope with an interview and where the validity of what they might say could be called into question’.

-Usually, however, your client will be interviewed, and it will be important that the interviewer is aware of how vulnerable your client is before the interviews take place so that they can adapt the interview process as necessary.
-Remember that for vulnerable individuals, it may be possible to obtain legal aid funding to attend the interview with them if you are able to provide medical evidence to support the need for this.
+Usually, however, your client will be interviewed.
+It will be important that the interviewer is aware of how vulnerable your client is before the interview take place so that they can adapt the interview process as necessary.

 Consider too how your vulnerable client will cope with their Tribunal appeal.
 Rely on The Child, Vulnerable Adult and Sensitive Appellant Guidance (Presidential Guidance Note No.2 of 2010) where necessary.
 As explained in a recent Tribunal decision, the guidance was developed to assist judges to identify vulnerable witnesses and to consider the nature and extent of any vulnerability as part of their assessment of the evidence.
 Paragraph 3 of the guidance states: